chanzuckerberg/cryoet-data-portal/client/python/cryoet_data_portal/tests/README.md

 # Test README

-This directory contains tests of the cellxgene-census package API, _and_ the use of the API on the live "corpus", i.e., data in the public Census S3 bucket.
+This directory contains tests of the cryoet_data_portal package API, _and_ the use of the API on the live "corpus", i.e., data in the public data portal S3 bucket.
 The tests use Pytest, and have Pytest marks to control which tests are run.

 Tests can be run in the usual manner.
-First, ensure you have cellxgene-census installed, e.g., from the top-level repo directory:
+First, ensure you have cryoet_data_portal installed, e.g., from the top-level repo directory:

 > pip install -e ./client/python/cryoet_data_portal/